KLA Digital Logo

 Out of the box

-• Enterprise-wide governance orchestration across privacy, security, and AI.
+• Enterprise governance orchestration across privacy, security, and AI.

-• AI system inventory and data mapping workflows.
+• AI discovery, inventory, classification, and documentation workflows.

 Possible, but you build it

-• Evidence capture tied to actual AI executions, not reconstructed later.
+• Case-level evidence capture tied to actual executions, not only aggregated monitoring or governance workflows.

 • Integrity-verified evidence packs that auditors can validate independently.